Julius and Ethel Rosenberg

-For decades, many people, including the Rosenbergs' sons (Michael and Robert Meeropol), maintained that Julius and Ethel were innocent of spying on their country and were victims of Cold War paranoia.
-The extent of the Rosenbergs' activities came to light, however, when the U.S. government declassified information about them after the fall of the Soviet Union.
-This declassified information included a trove of decoded Soviet cables (code-name: Venona), which detailed Julius's role as a courier and recruiter for the Soviets, and information about Ethel's role as an accessory who helped recruit her brother David into the spy ring and did clerical tasks such as typing up documents that Julius then passed to the Soviets.
+Among records the U.S. government declassified after the fall of the Soviet Union are many related to the Rosenbergs, including a trove of decoded Soviet cables (code-name Venona), which detailed Julius's role as a courier and recruiter for the Soviets.
 In 2008, the National Archives of the United States published most of the grand jury testimony related to the prosecution of the Rosenbergs.
+Freedom of Information Act (FOIA) requests filed about the Rosenbergs and the legal case against them have resulted in additional U.S. government records being made public, including formerly classified materials from U.S. intelligence agencies.

 Early lives and education

 Julius Rosenberg was born on May 12, 1918, in New York City to a family of Jewish immigrants from the Russian Empire.
 The family moved to the Lower East Side by the time Julius was 11.
 His parents worked in the shops of the Lower East Side as Julius attended Seward Park High School.
 Julius became a leader in the Young Communist League USA while at City College of New York during the Great Depression.
 In 1939, he graduated with a degree in electrical engineering.

-Ethel Greenglass was born on September 28, 1915, to a Jewish family in Manhattan, New York City.
+Ethel Greenglass was born on September 28, 1915, to a Jewish family in Manhattan.
 She had a brother, David Greenglass.
-She originally was an aspiring actress and singer, but eventually took a secretarial job at a shipping company.
+She originally was an aspiring actress and singer but eventually took a secretarial job at a shipping company.
 She became involved in labor disputes and joined the Young Communist League, where she met Julius in 1936.
 They married in 1939.